Join us – with your team – to learn, create and use:

 The Growth Strategy Summit is a good reason to work away from your office that Friday, to refresh your methods and approaches, investing in your own professional development with 100 of your peers.

 Leading today requires that you are able to articulate company value, demonstrate behaviors that build value, and create a dynamic knowledge base that is steeped in an understanding of how you and your team fulfill and achieve objectives.
-These are elements of leadership capacity.
-They are measured by the way value is created and how it appears in terms of innovation, improvement, and problem solving.

 For Jess, lifting business leaders’ vision, perspective and confidence for business growth is as important as the agenda’s data and recommendations; to fan the flames of your appetite for growth.